Are courses open to non-members?

 What's included in the course fee?

-Instruction by staff trained to HK/UK or other national governing body standards, boat hire, buoyancy aid hire, safety boat cover, course certificates and lunch (except one-day distance sail sessions and Under 9's sailing courses).
+Instruction by staff trained to HK/UK or other national governing body standards, boat hire, buoyancy aid hire, safety boat cover, course certificates and lunch (except one-day distance sail sessions and half day sailing courses).
 Helmet hire and course books are also given out on some sailing courses.

 What is not included in the course fee?

 Towels, wetsuits, foot wear for on the water, personal insurance.
-One-Day Distance Sail sessions and Under 9's sailing courses do not include the cost of lunch.
+One-Day Distance Sail sessions and half day sailing courses do not include the cost of lunch.

 Will I get wet?